manasvi-sawaria/AutoJudge/README.md

 Text Preprocessing

 All text fields (title, description, input/output specs) were merged into one combined text.
+Texts were cleaned by converting to lowercase, removing URLs and HTML tags, and normalizing whitespace.
 Missing or empty values were handled by substituting empty strings.

 Feature Extraction